alanmansour/GramAI/reports/README.md

 >
 > Answer:

-We have not used DVC for managing data in the project.
-However, we have used it for managing models.
-In our project, the model files have a size of about 300MB where as the data is about 3MB.
-We can easily version control the data with git as it is provided in a CSV file.
-The model files on the other hand cannot be version controlled by github as they exceed 100MB size threshhold.
-On the other hand, dvc allows us to version control the model.
-If one of the group members gets lucky with their hyperparameters and produces a great model.
-They can use dvc so that is is accessible to all group members with a simple dvc pull command.
+We did not use DVC for managing data in the project.
+However, we used it for managing models.
+In our project, the model files have a size of about 300MB, whereas the data is about 3MB.
+We can easily version control the data with Git as it is provided in a CSV file.
+The model files on the other hand cannot be version controlled by GitHub as they exceed 100MB size threshhold.
+On the other hand, DVC allows us to version control the model.
+If one of the group members gets lucky with their hyperparameters and produces a great model, this model can be pushed using DVC to a bucket on Clould Storage service.
+Thus, with DVC, the model becomes accessible to all group members with a simple DVC pull command.

 ### Question 11